Anxiety UK courses and groups

 Online anxiety support groups:

-The minimum number of people per group is 8 people and the maximum number is 20 people in a single group session.
-Anxiety UK reserves the right not to hold a group session in the event that the minimum booking number (8) is not achieved and in which case, group participants will be informed that their booking will be transferred to the next group session.
+The minimum number of people per group is 8, and the maximum number 15.
+Anxiety UK reserves the right not to hold a group session in the event that the minimum booking number (8) is not achieved, in which case group participants will be informed that their booking will be transferred to the next available group session.

 Other self-help resources

-Along with our members, we made a substantial contribution to the production of ‘Best Practice Guidance for Self Help Guides’ for the Improving Access to Psychological Therapies (IAPT) programme.
-Some of the recommendations from this guidance suggest that:
+Along with our members, we made a substantial contribution to the production of ‘Best Practice Guidance for Self Help Guides’ (download a copy here) for the Improving Access to Psychological Therapies (IAPT) programme.